"Why e go reply?" Odunlade Adekola reacts to Portable's warning over Ashabi

 Portable blasts lover Queen Dami

-Legit.ng earlier reported that drama ensued between singer Portable and one of his numerous girlfriends, Queen Dami.
+Legit.ng also reported that drama ensued between the singer and one of his girlfriends, Queen Dami.

-Screen recordings showed when Portable cursed at his lover for being on a TikTok live.
+Screen recordings circulating online showed that Portable had cursed at his lover for being on a TikTok live.

-The heated situation sparked a series of mixed reactions from netizens, with some slamming Dami, who used to be married to the late Alaafin of Oyo.
+This mixed reactions from netizens, with some slamming Dami, the former wife of the late Alaafin of Oyo.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!